emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

   - `clientid`: is the client ID in the metadata

   - `payload.clientid`: is the client ID in the message payload.
-All fields in the message payload are stored under `payload`
+All fields in the message payload are stored under `payload`.

-    - the `as` syntax renames the `payload.clientid` field as `myclientid`.
+    - The `as` syntax renames the `payload.clientid` field as `myclientid`.

 #### Select by Events